An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Percolation in an Auxiliary Bootstrap Structure

+for some $i \in [m]$.
+(As mentioned in Section~\ref{subsec:moreD}, $L$ is not a variable, but rather refers to the shape of an $L$-gap when $d = 2$ and $\ell = 1$.)
+In this paper, the events in the sequence~$\seq$ will all be of the form ``a certain set of sites is occupied''.
+Thus, an $L$-gap in $\seq$ will mean that a certain collection of sets are all unoccupied.
+In particular, as was the case in Section~\ref{subsec:moreD}, an $L$-gap will block the set of infected sites from growing in a specific direction.

-First, we wish to bound the probability that no $L$-gaps occur in a sequence of independent events.
-We can express this quantity in terms of the function $\beta_{k}$ defined in Section~\ref{se:intro}.
-The following lemma generalizes Lemma 6 of~\cite{BBM3D} and Proposition 10 of~\cite{GravHol}.
+We will need a lower bound on the probability that no $L$-gaps occur in a sequence of independent events.
+We can express this bound in terms of the function~$\beta_{k}$ defined in~\eqref{eq:betadef}.
+(Similar statements were proved in \cite[Lemma~6]{BBM3D} and~\cite[Proposition~10]{GravHol}.)